JosefNemec/Playnite/doc/tutorials/themes/distributionAndUpdates.md

 `<ThemeDirectoryName>` is name of the theme folder from `Themes\Desktop|Fullscreen` directory where you are developing the theme.

+# Uploading themes

+There's currently no official database with user made themes.
+We will be launching new forums soon (probably by the end July), which will be used as official theme database.

 # Updating Themes

 You will need to update themes from time to time to make sure they work with new Playnite versions properly.